-Each REALTOR® is required to complete training triennually (every 3 years) to review the Code.
-It ensures fellow practitioners and the public of a commitment to business integrity and high standard of business conduct.
+Each REALTOR® is required to complete training triennially (every 3 years) to review the Code.
+It ensures fellow practitioners and the public of a commitment to business integrity and a high standard of business conduct.
 By becoming a member of the REALTORS® of South Central Kansas, a real estate agent has made the decision to take an extra professional step.

 Pathways to Professionalism

 While the Code of Ethics establishes objective, enforceable ethical standards governing the professional conduct of REALTORS®, it does not address issues of courtesy or etiquette.
 Based on input from many sources, a list of professional courtesies for use by REALTORS® on a voluntary basis.
-This list is not all-inclusive, and may be supplemented by local custom and practice.
+This list is not all-inclusive and may be supplemented by local custom and practice.